-Even though many substances that are banned for sport are also illegal, there are numerous substances available by prescription, or can be found as ingredients in nutritional supplements and available for purchase at retail or online.
-It’s vital for all supplement users to remember just because a substance is banned by sport does not mean it’s banned for sale.
-The ingesting of a banned substance can result in severe health effects.
-This risk increases for those who take prescription medications for a variety of health issues.
+There are numerous banned substances available by prescription or can easily be found as ingredients in dietary supplements available for purchase.
+It’s vital for all supplement users to remember that just because a substance is banned by sport does not mean it’s banned for sale.
+Health risks increase for those who take prescription medications for a variety of health issues.
 Prior to including supplements in your regimen, it is recommended to consult a physician or dietitian.

 The following are examples of prohibited substances that are commonly used for medical purposes or found as ingredients in sports nutrition supplement products: